Skip to Content

 Read about Wisner Baum’s lawsuit on behalf of a peaceful protester against the LAPD, alleging officers shot him in the head with a rubber bullet, causing him severe injuries.

-Our attorneys believe it is crucial to expose and bring awareness to excessive and sometimes cruel and undue force perpetuated by some within law enforcement resulting in serious injury, long term suffering and, unfortunately in too many cases, death.
+Our attorneys believe it is crucial to expose and bring awareness to excessive and sometimes cruel and undue force perpetuated by some within law enforcement, resulting in serious injury, long-term suffering, and, unfortunately, in too many cases, death.

 Wisner Baum stands in solidarity with protesters peacefully exercising their constitutional rights.
 We are committed to holding accountable law enforcement agencies and officers who have engaged in police brutality against members of the communities they swore to serve and protect.
 We support a call-to-action to end systemic racism and militarized policing.

-Police Violence Statistics
+Statistics on Police Violence

 The following statistics were compiled from Campaign Zero’s Police Scorecard.
-The “deadly force” statistics include firearms discharges and all incidents in which the use of force resulted in death or serious injury to a civilian.
+The “deadly force” statistics include firearms discharges and all incidents in which the use of force resulted in death or severe injury to a civilian.

-The “less-lethal force” statistics include the use of police batons, impact projectiles, tasers, pepper spray, chemical munitions, improvised object strikes, strikes with a flashlight, carotid restraints (compressing sides of neck to restrict blood flow to brain, also referred to as chokeholds) and lateral vascular neck restraints (neck restraints standing or kneeling).
+The “less-lethal force” statistics include the use of police batons, impact projectiles, tasers, pepper spray, chemical munitions, improvised object strikes, strikes with a flashlight, carotid restraints (compressing sides of the neck to restrict blood flow to the brain, also referred to as chokeholds) and lateral vascular neck restraints (neck restraints standing or kneeling).

 Los Angeles Police Department (LAPD)

-According to Campaign Zero, between 2016 and 2018, LAPD used so-called “less-lethal force” 47% more per arrest than other police departments in California, and used deadly force 72% more per arrest than other departments in the state.
+According to Campaign Zero, between 2016 and 2018, LAPD used so-called “less-lethal force” 47% more per arrest than other police departments in California and used deadly force 72% more per arrest than other departments in the state.

 San Francisco Police Department (SFPD)